AWtnb/flet-whisper/README.md

 When running a build using pyinstaller installed with `pip install pyinstaller`, the generated `.exe` file may be considered a virus by Windows Defender.
 In this case, using a locally built pyinstaller may solve the problem.

-Steps:
+Steps (**run below inside venv**):

 1. `git clone https://github.com/pyinstaller/pyinstaller`
 1. `cd .\pyinstaller\bootloader\`
 1. `python .\waf all`
+    - There may be error, but it is ignorable.
-    + Visual Studio C++ compiler is required for build.
+    - Visual Studio C++ compiler is required for build.
-        + It can be installed with [Scoop](https://scoop.sh/) : `scoop install vcredist2015` .
+        - It can be installed with [Scoop](https://scoop.sh/) : `scoop install vcredist2015` .
-    + In my environment, 2015 and 2022 were installed.
+    - In my environment, 2015 and 2022 were installed.
 If just installing vcredist2015 results in error, try installing the latest version as well.
 1. `cd ..` (move to `pyinstaller` directory)
 1. `pip install .`